AppiumTestDistribution/appium-device-farm/README.md

 ## Notes
 1. If there is no activity on a session for more then 100 seconds, device allocated to respective session would be unblocked and made available for new session requests.

+## Remote Execution

+1. Install appium-device-farm plugin on both host and node machine.
+2. Start the remote server
+3. Start server on host machine with `remote` arguments and give the node machine IP address.
+For example: `remote: ["https://10.1.1.1:4723"]`
+4. Point your test session to host machine.
+Host server instance will take care of orchestating the driver session and allocate devices.

 ## Example